lcoulet/LAB/README.md

 Shopping list:

-* Be quick or be dead: 800 €
+* Be quick or be dead: 800 F
-* Kitchen Run: 3000 €
+* Kitchen Run: 3000 F
-* Remember the future: 3000 €
+* Remember the future: 3000 F
-* My Worst Nightmare: 3000 €
+* My Worst Nightmare: 3000 F
+* Speed Boat boarding :  3000 F
-* Give me details:  1800 €
+* Give me details:  1800 F
-* Workshop Preorder - SUPËR DEAL !!! - 1000 € - Caution: Only 1 remaining !
+* Workshop Preorder - SUPËR DEAL !!! - 1000 F - Caution: Only 1 remaining !
-* Tell me more - Ask a question on the survey - 300 €
+* Tell me more - Ask a question on the survey - 300 F
-* Tell me more - Ask a question on the LAB or the workshops - 200 €
+* Tell me more - Ask a question on the LAB or the workshops - 200 F
-* Gimme the damn microphone (for a minute)- 300 €
+* Gimme the damn microphone (for a minute)- 300 F

 # My Worst Nightmare